Chronic pain among public safety personnel in Canada

 dc.contributor.authorCarleton, R. Nicholas

-dc.contributor.authorAfifi, Tracie, O.
+dc.contributor.authorAfifi, Tracie O.

 dc.contributor.authorTurner, Sarah

-dc.contributor.authorTaillieu, Tamara
+dc.contributor.authorTaillieu, Tamara L.

 dc.contributor.authorEl-Gabalawy, Renée